learnjin/rewritten/README.md

 ## Managing Vocabulary

+To manage the vocabulary from within your Rack app you need to establish a connection to the same redis db (on Rails put this into an initializer).

+    include 'rewritten'
+    Rewritten.redis = Redis.new(host: 'host', port: 'port', password: 'password' )

-The ruby library allows you to successively add to the vocabulary and query for the current "trade language" of an URL.
+The ruby library allows you to successively add and remove vocabulary:

     Rewritten.add_translation('/apple-computer/newton', '/products/4e4d3c6a1d41c811e8000009')
     Rewritten.add_translation('/apple/ipad', '/products/4e4d3c6a1d41c811e8000009')

+    Rewritten.remove_translation('/failed-computer/newton', '/products/4e4d3c6a1d41c811e8000009')

+To query for the current "trade language" use:

     Rewritten.get_current_translation('/products/4e4d3c6a1d41c811e8000009')         # => "/apple/ipad"

-Translations are removed in a similar fashion.

-    Rewritten.remove_translation('/apple-computer/newton', '/products/4e4d3c6a1d41c811e8000009')

 ## The web front end